Adult Services & Human Rights

 - provides legal, policy and procedural advice as well as litigation and advocacy

-- covers a wide of complex work including judicial review, community care, immigration and asylum, inquests, mental health, adult safeguarding, court of protection (both financial and welfare cases) and forced marriages
+- covers a wide range of complex work including judicial review, community care, immigration and asylum, inquests, mental health, adult safeguarding, court of protection (both financial and welfare cases) and forced marriages

 - has expertise in human rights issues and successfully defended the local authority in the House of Lords case of YL